Linear Arboreal Categories: The modal linear arboreal cover

 The proof of Proposition \ref{prop:linear-modal-cover} restricts to the height $\leq k$ linear synchronisation trees in the subcategory $\FsigMlk$ of $\FsigMl$. \begin{proposition} $L_k \dashv R_k$ is a resource-indexed linear arboreal cover of $\Rsigs$ by $\{\FsigMlk\}$. \end{proposition} For all $k > 0$, the comonad $(\Mlk,\eps,\delta)$ induced by the above resource-indexed arboreal cover is a linear variant of the modal comonad defined in \cite{abramsky2021Relating}.
 In fact, as with the modal comonad $\comonad{M}_k$, the linear variant $\Mlk$ is idempotent: The unit $\eta$ of the adjunction in Proposition \ref{prop:rindex-linear-modal-cover} is an isomorphism; i.e.\ $a_i \in (\As,a_0,\leq)$ is mapped to $(s,i)$, where $s$ is the unique linearly-ordered run containing $a_i$ as its $i$-th element. \begin{proposition} $\Mlk$ is an idempotent comonad.
 Equivalently, $\FsigMlk$ is a coreflective subcategory of $\Rsigs$. \end{proposition}

 Let $\MLogicK$ denote the fragment of modal logic with modal-depth $k$.
-A formula $\varphi\in \MLogicK$ is called \emph{linear} if there exists at most one quantified conjunct with free variables in $ST_x(\varphi)$, i.e.\ the \emph{standard translation}\footnote{See \cite{blackburn} for further detail on the standard translation and general introduction to modal logic.} of $\varphi$ is a formula with restricted conjunction.
-This entails for example that the modal formula $\lozenge\square\lozenge p$ is not a linear modal formula.

-In \cite{abramsky2021Relating} and \cite{abramsky2021Arboreal}, it was shown that the resource-indexed arboreal cover $\Rsigs$ by $\{\FsigMk\}$ captures logical equivalence in $\MLogicK$, as well as in the following variants of $\MLogicK$: \begin{itemize} \item The fragment $\pMLogicK$, which excludes negation and the operator $\square$; \item The fragment $\eMLogicK$, which includes negation over propositional variables but excludes the operator $\square$; \item The extension $\cMLogicK$ which includes graded modalities, i.e.\ modalities of the form $\lozenge^{\leq k}$ defined for a Kripke model $\mathcal M$ and a point $w$ as $(\mathcal M, w)\models \lozenge^{\leq k }\varphi$ iff $w$ has at at most $k$ successors satisfying $\varphi$.
-The modality $\lozenge^{\geq k}$ is defined similarly but with the interpretation of `at least' instead. \end{itemize}
+In \cite{abramsky2021Relating} and \cite{abramsky2021Arboreal}, it was shown that the resource-indexed arboreal cover of $\Rsigs$ by $\{\FsigMk\}$ captures logical equivalence in $\MLogicK$, as well as in the following variants of $\MLogicK$: \begin{itemize} \item The fragment $\pMLogicK$, which excludes negation and the operator $\square$; \item The fragment $\eMLogicK$, which includes negation over propositional variables but excludes $\square$; \item The extension $\cMLogicK$ which includes graded modalities, i.e.\ modalities of the form $\lozenge^{\leq k}$ defined for a Kripke model $\mathcal M$ and a point $w$ as $(\mathcal M, w)\models \lozenge^{\leq k }\varphi$ iff $w$ has at most $k$ successors satisfying $\varphi$.
+The modality $\lozenge^{\geq k}$ is defined similarly but with the interpretation of `at least' instead. \end{itemize} We can show that the relations resulting from the resource-indexed arboreal cover of Proposition \ref{prop:rindex-linear-modal-cover} recover behavioural relations, e.g.\ trace inclusion and bijective labelled trace equivalence, and equivalence in their corresponding linear fragments of modal logic.
+We begin by defining the linear fragment $\eRMLogicK$.

-For each of these logics, we can consider its corresponding linear fragments, $\RMLogicK$, $\pRMLogicK$, $\eRMLogicK$, and $\cRMLogicK$, respectively.\footnote{We use the symbol $\curlywedge$ as it is reminiscent of the restricted conjunction symbol used in first-order logic.} The standard translation of graded modalities can be found for example in \cite{gradedmodal}.

-We can show that the relations resulting from the resource-indexed arboreal cover of Proposition \ref{prop:rindex-linear-modal-cover} recover behavioural relations, e.g.\ trace inclusion and complete trace equivalence, and equivalence in their corresponding linear fragments of modal logic.
-We start by defining the fragment of $\RMLogicK$ that captures complete trace equivalence.